Universiteit Leiden

 As a student of the advanced master’s in Law & Finance, you will benefit from:

-• Expert instructors: You will be taught by expert staff and guest lecturers who are internationally renowned in the field of law and finance.
-Many of our staff are prominent contributors to or associated with organisations such as the World Bank, the International Swaps and Derivatives Association (ISDA), P.R.I.M.E.
-Finance, ESMA, prominent investment banks, regulatory consultancy agencies, various courts and alternative dispute resolution entities.
+• Expert instructors: You will be taught by expert staff and guest lecturers who are internationally renowned in the field of financial law.
+Many of our staff are prominent contributors to or associated with organisations such as the European Banking Institute, the Florence School of Banking and Finance, ESMA, supervisory authorities, major international law firms, consultancy agencies and alternative dispute resolution bodies.

-• Student trip: You will be able to visit financial market players on our student trip and engage with legal professionals working in the financial sector.
-On previous student trips we visited the European Central Bank, European Securities and Markets Authority (ESMA), the Single Resolution Board, the European Banking Federation, Jones Day law firm, Ashurst international law firm, BNP Paribas, Frankfurt Stock Exchange.
+• Study trips: You will be able to visit financial market players and engage with legal professionals working in the financial sector.
+On previous study trips, we visited the European Central Bank, European Securities and Markets Authority (ESMA), European Insurance and Occupational Pensions Authority (EIOPA), the Single Resolution Board, the European Banking Federation, international law firms such as Jones Day, Ashurst and Clifford Chance, BNP Paribas and Deutsche Börse and the European stock exchange in Frankfurt.

-Is Law & Finance the right programme for you?
+Law & Finance: Is it the right programme for you?

-Are you fascinated by the complex, international and multidisciplinary questions facing the financial sector?
-Would you be interested in learning how to deal with these questions from a legal and economic perspective with special attention to sustainability and ethics?
-Then this could be the programme for you.
+Are you fascinated by the complex, international and multifaceted issues facing the financial sector?
+Would you be interested in learning how to tackle these issues from a legal and economic perspective, with a special focus on sustainability and digitisation?
+If so, this could be the programme for you.

-To be a good fit for the advanced nature of the programme, one of the following should apply:
+To be a good fit for the advanced nature of the programme, one of the following should apply to you:

-• you are a legal professional and have a full law degree (offering access to legal practice); or
+• you're a legal professional with a full law degree (offering access to legal practice); or

-• you are a financial expert with a degree at an equivalent level in another discipline and sufficient background in or understanding of law.
+• you're a financial expert with a degree at an equivalent level in another discipline and sufficient background in or understanding of law.

-In order to benefit from the advanced level of the programme, you should either have work experience or a strong academic track record in combination with an interest in the financial sector.
+In order to benefit from the advanced level of the programme, you should either have work experience in financial law or a strong academic track record in combination with research experience in financial law or internships in the financial sector.

 You can follow this programme for one year on a full-time basis or two years on a part-time basis.
-Please note that the part-time schedule consists of the regular courses (daytime courses) spread out over two years.
+Please note that the part-time schedule comprises the regular courses (day courses) spread across two years.

 Read more about the entry requirements for Law & Finance.